VirtoCommerce/vc-module-image-tools/README.md

   https://virtocommercedemo1.blob.core.windows.net/catalog/1428965138000_1133723_large.jpg
 ```

-* Width: Thumbnail width in pixels
+* **Width**: Thumbnail width in pixels
-* Height: Thumbnail height in pixels
+* **Height**: Thumbnail height in pixels
-* Resize method.
+* **Resize method**.

 # Resize method options

 **1. "FixedSize" method.**

-Resizes the original image to the desired size while maintaining the aspect ratio without cropping.
-If the aspect ratio of the original image and the thumbnail doesn't match, the white space will be highlighted with color of background.
+This method resizes the original image to the desired size while maintaining the aspect ratio without cropping.
+If the aspect ratio of the original image and the thumbnail don't match, the white space will be colored with the color of the background.

 **2. "FixedHeight" method.**

 Resizes the image to the desired size while maintaining the aspect ratio without cropping.
-Width of thumbnail will be calculated according to the aspect ratio.
+The width of thumbnail will be calculated according to the aspect ratio.

 **3. "FixedWidth" method.**

 Resizes the image to the desired width while maintaining the aspect ratio.
-If aspect ratio of original image and the thumbnail doesn't match then white space will be filled with color of background.
+If the aspect ratio of the original image and the thumbnail don't match , then the white space will be colored with the background color.

 **4. "Crop" method.**

-Resize the image until one of the sides will match to the given dimensions while maintaining the aspect ratio.
-Part of the image will be cut off.
-The thumbnail will be resized and cropped the anchor position.
+This method resizes the image until one of the sides matches the given dimensions while maintaining the aspect ratio.
+A part of the image will be cut off.
+The thumbnail will be resized and cropped according to the anchor position.
 You can specify an anchor position in the o'sption Anchor Position: TopLeft, TopCenter, TopRight, CenterLeft, Center, CenterRight, BottomLeft, BottomCenter, BottomRight.

 Now you can use the two thumbnails wherever you want to display a smaller version of the original image.
 You can do it, just add a needed suffix (grande or medium) to product image url.